RandomSearch18/a-level-project/docs/readme.md

 ###### Presets screen mockup v1

 I reckon that the best way to add the UI elements for presets will be to add a new screen to the app, which I will call "Presets".
-Adding another screen to the bottom app bar will slightly increase clutter, but I think that 4 items is an acceptable number.
+Adding another screen to the bottom navigation bar will slightly increase clutter, but I think that 4 items is an acceptable number.
 If I want to add an "About" screen, then I will probably have to reconsider that decision.

 I made a mockup to show the UI elements and their behaviour.
 [View in Excalidraw](https://excalidraw.com/#json=6nx7EEUiczvzjUsKi_5Ex,oXsYgEt2wi2lluw0N8CKwQ)